 \section{Introduction}

-Cylindrical symmetry, implying two Killing vectors, has attracted much attention since the pioneering 1919 work by Levi-Civita identifying vacuum static cylindrical spacetimes \cite{LC19} and their extension to the stationary case, exhibiting three Killing vectors, obtained independently by Lanczos in 1924 \cite{L24} and by Lewis in 1932 \cite{L32}.
+Cylindrical symmetry implying two Killing vectors has attracted much attention since the pioneering 1919 work by Levi-Civita identifying static vacuum cylindrical spacetimes \cite{LC19}.
+Their extension to the stationary case exhibiting three Killing vectors, was obtained in 1924 by Lanczos \cite{L24} who considered a rigidly rotating infinite dust cylinder with and without a cosmological constant, and by Lewis in 1932 for vacuum \cite{L32}.
+The Lanczos solution was independently rediscovered by van Stockum in 1937 for the zero cosmological constant case \cite{vS37}, and this solution is often improperly attributed to this single author.
 The Lewis solution describes a vacuum exterior gravitationally sourced by a matter cylinder rotating around its symmetry axis.
-Depending on whether the constants appearing in the metric functions are real or complex, the solutions are said to belong to the Weyl class or to the Lewis class, respectively.
+Depending on whether the constant parameters appearing in the metric functions are real or complex, the solutions are said to belong to the Weyl class or to the Lewis class, respectively.
 The vacuum solution outside a cylindrical source in translation along its symmetry axis is mathematically akin to the Lewis solution with exchanged $z$ and $\phi$ coordinates.
 They are however physically different \cite{C19}.
-Nonvacuum cylindrically symmetric spacetime investigations date back to 1937 when van Stockum gave the metric solution for a rigidly rotating infinitely long dust cylinder \cite{vS37}.
-Since then, cylindrically symmetric spacetimes have been extensively investigated for a number of different purposes \cite{G09,S09}.
-For a recent review on cylindrical systems in General Relativity, see \cite{B20}.
+Now, cylindrically symmetric spacetimes have been extensively investigated for a number of different purposes \cite{G09,S09}.
+For a recent review on cylindrical systems in general relativity (GR), see \cite{B20}.